-Some of the leading brands in the world have changed their logos, packaging and brand names much before they became famous with the result not many people know its old name.
-The process of changing logos, brand names, packaging and changing the focus of marketing promotion is called Rebranding Exercise.
+Some of the leading brands in the world had changed their logos, packaging, and brand names much before they became famous; as the result, not many people know their old name.
+The process of changing logos, brand names, packaging, and changing the focus of marketing promotion is called the Rebranding Exercise.
 This is done with the intention of creating a new brand identity and differentiating from the competition.

-There are several reasons why companies go for rebranding exercise – it may due to loss of relevance due to changing technologies or market conditions, mergers and acquisitions, a negative image, loss of market share, confusion with another brand name or failure to have an impact on the market.
+There are several reasons why companies go for rebranding exercise – it may be due to loss of relevance due to changing technologies or market conditions, mergers and acquisitions, a negative image, loss of market share, confusion with another brand name, or failure to have an impact on the market.